 1. If your computer has a single operating system installed : press and hold the F8 key as your computer restarts.
 You need to press F8 before the Windows logo appears.
 If the Windows logo appears, you'll need to try again by waiting until the Windows logon prompt appears, and then shutting down and restarting your computer.

-: use the arrow keys to highlight the operating system you want to start in safe mode, and then press F8.
+2. If your computer has Multi OS installed(Windows 7 Boot Loarder) : use the arrow keys to highlight the operating system you want to start in safe mode, and then press F8.

 - On the Advanced Boot Options screen, use the arrow keys to highlight the safe mode option you want, and then press Enter.